Ultrasound Registry Review LLC logo

 Complications:

-• Decreased flow to lower extremities
+• Decreased flow to lower the extremities

 • Blue Toe Syndrome with thrombus accumulation and embolization